What Makes MSU Unique?

 When you are accepted in the program and come to MSU, you will be provided with tailored advice for courses to take.
 This advice is based on your own assessment, the information you provide to us, and a conversation between the you, the Graduate Program Director, and another faculty member, usually someone from the research field you have indicated most likely to work in.
 There is no qualifying/placement examination at the start of graduate school.

-The core coursework consist of 4 subject-exam courses (classical mechanics, quantum mechanics, electrodynamics, and statistical mechanics), which students typically complete by the end of the fall semester of their second year.
-However, we fully recognize that some students come in with some gaps in their preparation and accommodate such circumstances by adapting a individual course sequence that can include some upper-level undergraduate course work.
+To pass the comprehensive exam, after which you are a Ph.D. candidate, you need to complete 3 out of 4 core courses (classical mechanics, quantum mechanics, electrodynamics, and statistical mechanics), which students typically complete sometime in their second year.
+However, we fully recognize that some students come in with some gaps in their preparation and accommodate such circumstances by adapting an individual course sequence that can include some upper-level undergraduate course work.
 In parallel to the subject-exam courses, other, more specialized courses are taken, including survey courses of specific research fields.
-The comprehensive exam consist of the 4 subject exams and an oral exam.
+For the comprehensive exam you also need to pass an oral exam.
 The latter consist of a presentation about a research topic and also serves as your first meeting with the guidance committee for your Ph.D. research.
 The committee will continue you to give tailored advice throughout you Ph.D. studies.

 The Physics and Astronomy Graduate Programs provide a lot of flexibility to take a variety of courses in other disciplines.
 This is due in part because many of the research groups in the department operate on the interface of multiple disciplines and faculty see the value of students pursuing multidisciplinary activities.